-- All dogs will be fitted with a martingale collar with an identification tag prior to sending them to a foster home.
-You agree to keep any foster dog(s) on a martingale collar and leash (both provided by Great Plains SPCA) or in an enclosed area at all times during his/her/their stay with you.
+- All dogs will be fitted with a collar and have an identification tag prior while in the foster home.
+You agree to keep any foster dog(s) on a collar and leash (both can always be provided by Great Plains SPCA) or in an enclosed area during his/her/their stay with you.

 - If a foster pet ever escapes your care, you will inform Great Plains SPCA immediately.

 - Foster pets should only receive veterinary care or medications as directed by Great Plains SPCA.
 Great Plains SPCA will not reimburse foster for any unapproved veterinary expenses.

 - Representatives from Great Plains SPCA may need to contact you to discuss your foster pets.
 You agree to be entirely honest and forthright in regard to your foster pet's condition, be it positive or negative.

 - If a foster pet is known to have a contagious disease, this will be shared prior to foster placement.
 However, there is always some risk to your own pets, especially if your foster pets are not kept separate from your own.
 You understand Great Plains SPCA is not responsible for your own pet's medical treatment.